afs/afs.github.io/shacl-datasets.md

 `shx:targetGraph` defines graphs to apply shapes to.
 The property can be repeated.

-The subject defines scope - named graph or the whole dataset (when the subject is the base URI of the shapes dataset).
+The subject defines scope - it can be a specific shape, a named graph or the whole dataset (when the subject is the base URI of the shapes dataset).

-If the property is used in graph (named or default) of the shapes dataset where the subject is not a shape, it applies to all the shapes in that shapes graph of the shapes dataset.

-If the property is used with a subject that is a shape, it applies to that shape and not the whole shapes graph.

 Certain URIs define a collection of graphs in the target dataset.